reusestore/theme-fuse-react/src/main/content/components/material-ui/material-ui-examples/progress/progress.md

 // Function to normalise the values (MIN / MAX could be integrated) const normalise = value => (value - MIN) * (MAX - MIN);

-// Example component that utilizes the 'normalise' function at the point of render. function Progress(props) {
+// Example component that utilizes the `normalise` function at the point of render. function Progress(props) {
   return (
     <React.Fragment>